Multimedia Education at Duquesne

-Our program prepares you for work in media-related industries while training you to critically analyze the ways in which the media reflects, represents and influences the world.
-You explore media from a communicative, technological, social-cultural, and creative-aesthetic perspective.
-You graduate effective, ethical, and thoughtful civic communicators, storytellers, and designers strategic in your thinking and skilled in creating and using a wide variety of media and digital media platforms.
+Learn to critically analyze the ways in which the media reflects, represents and influences the world.
+As a media department student, you'll explore media from a communicative, technological, social-cultural and creative-aesthetic perspective.
+You'll graduate as an effective, ethical and thoughtful civic communicator, storyteller or designer, strategic in your thinking and skilled in creating and using a wide variety of media and digital media platforms.

-We act in concert with the mission of Duquesne University to nurture the individual talents of you, our students; harness your innate creativity; inspire passion for innovation; foster analytical and critical thinking; and encourage ethical and professional leadership.
-The department reflects the interdisciplinary nature of the field and the growing synergies between journalism and media innovations while remaining grounded in Catholic values and democratic ideals.
+In concert with the University's mission, you'll nurture your individual talents, harness your innate creativity, inspire passion for innovation, foster analytical and critical thinking, and encourage ethical and professional leadership.
+Your education will reflect the interdisciplinary nature of the field and the growing synergies between journalism and media innovations while remaining grounded in Catholic values and democratic ideals.

 Student Media